 You must know that their dental health is just as important as yours, but it can be challenging to figure out what needs fixing or what doesn’t.
 This quick guide will help you identify the signs of a dog’s dental problems and, hopefully, help prevent any future issues before they arise!

 - A white film on your dog’s teeth could mean plaque buildup.
-Plaque can lead to tooth decay which in turn leads to pain and infection.
+Plaque can lead to tooth decay, leading to pain and infection.
 It may seem like an easy fix at first (brush your pup’s teeth), but this problem will only worsen over time without professional treatment.

 - A dull coat could indicate nutritional deficiencies due to malnutrition or even periodontal disease, which will cause bad breath and sickness if left untreated.